 Greed Study Implications

-One professor, Dr. Vaness Bohns of Cornell University, finds the data intriguing, but emphasizes the importance of not placing too much deductive power into the study.
-She explains, based upon the larger body of research, that inhibition plays a greater role in this sort of greed and selfishness, and that elevated Testosterone Levels have an overall effect of reducing inhibition.
+One professor, Dr. Vaness Bohns of Cornell University, finds the data intriguing but emphasizes the importance of not placing too much deductive power into the study.
+She explains, based upon the larger body of research, that inhibition plays a more significant role in this sort of greed and selfishness, and that elevated Testosterone Levels have an overall effect of reducing inhibition.

 How Universal Are These Results in Reality?